-Foreign workers may obtain green cards to come to the United States only if their potential U.S. employer can prove that no U.S. worker (citizen, permanent resident, refugee, or asylee) is qualified, willing, and available to take the job.
+Foreign workers may obtain green cards to come to the United States only if their potential U.S. employer can prove that no U.S. worker (meaning a citizen, permanent resident, refugee, or asylee) is qualified, willing, and available to take the job.
 The process of proving this to the U.S. government is called "labor certification."
 (The requirements are much less for foreign workers seeking to enter the U.S. on temporary, nonimmigrant visas, such as H-1Bs and H-2Bs, which are not covered here; for more information, see Who Qualifies for a Nonimmigrant (Temporary) Visa.)

 The procedures for obtaining labor certification were radically changed in 2005, in an effort to streamline and shorten the application process.